slash-segmentation/CHM/README.md

 The two main entry points are `CHM_train.sh` and `CHM_test.sh`.
 The raw MATLAB and compiled versions work very similarly.
 It is recommend for most people to use these scripts as they simplify many of the options.
-However in some cases the use of the MATLAB functions `CHM_test` and `CHM_train` are fairly similar and may be used.
+However in some cases the use of the MATLAB functions `CHM_test` and `CHM_train` mya be desirable and are fairly similar.
 All optional arguments must be at the end.

 Prerequisites
 -------------
-If you have a MATLAB license with the Image Processing toolbox you need the entire algorithm folder.
+If you have a MATLAB R2009a or newer license with the Image Processing toolbox you need the entire algorithm folder.
 If you don't then you need the wrappers/compiled folder along with installing the the MCR for the MATLAB version listed in the file matlab-version.txt.
-The MCR can be downloaded from the Mathworks
+The MCR can be downloaded for free from the Mathworks website: http://www.mathworks.com/products/compiler/mcr/.
-website: http://www.mathworks.com/products/compiler/mcr/.
 Then make sure the 'matlab' command is on your PATH (basically `which matlab` works on the command-line).

+Currently both are made and tested on Linux 64-bit machines.
+The compiled version cannot be run on any other architectures.
+To run the source version on a different architecture you must run the "compile_mex_files.m" script inside MATLAB.

 Training